 Based on your age, medical history, and the results of your physical exam, your PCP or other providers may order some tests.
 These might include blood work to check your cholesterol level or blood sugar, a cardiogram (EKG) to check your heart, or other tests.
 Preventive screenings can help you and your PCP find out early if you have a disease or health condition.
 Sometimes early treatment can save your life.

 Vaccines are given to adults and children to help protect them from diseases or from getting sick.
-Some are for HPV, measles, mumps, pneumonia, tetanus, or the flu.
+Some are for human papillomavirus (HPV), measles, mumps, pneumonia, tetanus, or the flu.
 It is very important for children to get all of their vaccines even if they are feeling fine.
 Some vaccines need to be given only once.
 Others need to be given at certain times as a child grows.
 Others work best when they are received each year.